SABS-R3/2022-essential-maths/README.md

 - Navigate to the `lectures` directory
 - Select the lecture slides you want to view
 - Click `Run` -> `Run All Cells`
-- Click the RISE button that looks like a bar chart

 ## Problem sheets